 Fortress Danforth anchors are made of precision-machined aluminum-magnesium alloy.
 This material makes this anchor easier to handle.
 It sets faster and deeper in typical sea floors compared to the conventional and heavier steel anchors.

 These anchors are well known for their superior performance.
 Their high-tensile aluminum alloy material is precision-machined into components that interlock together.
 There is also no need for welding, which only serves to weaken metals.
-Aluminum is also highly resistant to corrosion.
+Aluminum is highly resistant to corrosion.
 The final product is lighter, easy to handle, and offers tremendous holding power.

 U.S. Navy tests have proven that Fortress Danforth anchors can outperform heavy steel anchors.
-Test results also show that these anchors were also able to pull weights that averaged their indicated weight more than 200 times without sustaining severe damage.
+Test results show that these anchors were also able to pull weights that averaged their indicated weight more than 200 times without sustaining severe damage.

 Fortress anchors come in different weights and sizes.
 They include: